The Big Hurt (song): Effects

-American music industry veterans David S. Gold and Stan Ross, founders of the renowned Gold Star Studios in Hollywood, claim that "The Big Hurt" was the first commercial recording to feature a technique (or effect) now known as flanging.
-This "jet plane-like" sound effect may also be familiar to those who have listened to long-distance shortwave radio music broadcasts.
-(In radio, this effect was the result of multipath interference and varying propagation times.)
-To some, the flanging effect made this record sound like a distant shortwave broadcast.
+While trying to strengthen the final mix, the engineer Larry Levine at Gold Star Studios, decided to double-track the whole recording.
+With the second copy of the tape running at a slightly different speed, this created a flanging effect, where they both started off in sync and the second slowly went out of time with the first.

 In a 1968 report on sound effects in pop for Beat Instrumental, Crotus Pike wrote that Fisher's hit "was almost phased from start to finish.
 The result was like listening to an erratic signal on short wave radio."
 He wrote that the effect "turned a fairly ordinary song into a million seller", and also noted the precedent it set for the Small Faces' "Itchycoo Park" and Cat Stevens' "A Bad Night" (both 1967).